o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

       return normalize(newPos) * len;
    }
    ```
-   Using the current position of the vertex (after it has been changed from the detail bending) and the bending determined by the wind, we can bend the tree as a whole.

 1. Add a call to our detail bending function under the wind function call in our `ProcessBending` function:

    ```hlsl